Updates

 • Implementation delays: CAG audits have flagged delays in India’s maritime infrastructure investments, hinting at systemic inefficiencies in meeting cooperative commitments.

-Comparative Table: India vs Sri Lanka – Maritime Governance
+Comparative Analysis: India vs Sri Lanka – Maritime Governance

 What the Latest Evidence Shows